Where We Work

 Following the success of the IHLRC, coupled with the current global erosion of the respect for IHL and international human rights law (IHRL), Diakonia has expanded its work by creating a Global IHL Centre.
 We have seen the potential for this type of engagement and how it can make a difference in one of the most politicised conflicts in the world and we are confident that our flexible, responsive and creative approach can foster respect for international humanitarian law in other contexts.

 Each context specific desk takes a broad and flexible approach to disseminating IHL with the aim to inform and support stakeholders in applying and mainstreaming IHL related issues in their respective mandates.

-The international desk will be able to provide advice, trainings and guidance on issues relating to IHL and IHRL both in regards to the work in our three desks, but where possible give broad advice in regards to conflict related legal issues on a global level.
+The International Desk provide advice, trainings and guidance on issues relating to IHL and IHRL both in regards to the work at our three desks, but where possible give broad advice in regards to conflict related legal issues on a global level.

 The Diakonia International Humanitarian Law (IHL) Resource Centre was created in 2004 with a mandate to address the ongoing violations of IHL that characterise the Israeli-Palestinian conflict.
 The goal of the Centre is to increase respect for and implementation of international law, and IHL in particular.
 Learn more about the occupied Palestinian territory

 Diakonia's International Humanitarian Law (IHL) Resource Desk in Lebanon aims to promote IHL and share expert knowledge with national authorities, inter-governmental bodies, international and regional organisations, humanitarian actors, and academia.

 The International Humanitarian Law Resource Desk in Mali focuses on addressing the fundamental issue of the applicability of IHL to the Mali context.
 The IHL Desk engage with a broad range of stakeholders, with a central engagement on capacity building.